jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Edited/Lecture 1/Assets.md

 # Assets

 - Anything *valuable* to an organisation
+- ...And to a business' *continued operation* #isys20311-infosec/lecture-5
 	- Not necessarily measured monetarily:
 		- Reputation, consumer trust, etc.
 	- Mostly consolidated into three types: